Marine invertebrates: Evolution

 The earliest animals were marine invertebrates, that is, vertebrates came later.
 Animals are multicellular eukaryotes, and are distinguished from plants, algae, and fungi by lacking cell walls.
 Marine invertebrates are animals that inhabit a marine environment apart from the vertebrate members of the chordate phylum; invertebrates lack a vertebral column.
 Some have evolved a shell or a hard exoskeleton.

-The earliest animals may belong to the genus Dickinsonia, 571 million to 539 million years ago.
+The genus Dickinsonia is one of the earliest widely accepted animal fossils and they lived about 571 million to 539 million years ago.
 Individual Dickinsonia typically resemble a bilaterally symmetrical ribbed oval.
 They kept growing until they were covered with sediment or otherwise killed, and spent most of their lives with their bodies firmly anchored to the sediment.
 Their taxonomic affinities are presently unknown, but their mode of growth is consistent with a bilaterian affinity.

 Apart from Dickinsonia, the earliest widely accepted animal fossils are the rather modern-looking cnidarians (the group that includes jellyfish, sea anemones and Hydra), possibly from around The Ediacara biota, which flourished for the last 40 million years before the start of the Cambrian, were the first animals more than a very few centimetres long.
-Like Dickinsonia, many were flat with a "quilted" appearance, and seemed so strange that there was a proposal to classify them as a separate kingdom, Vendozoa.
+Like Dickinsonia, many were flat with a "quilted" appearance, and seemed so strange that there was a proposal to classify them as a separate kingdom, Vendobionta.
 Others, however, have been interpreted as early molluscs (Kimberella), echinoderms (Arkarua), and arthropods (Spriggina, Parvancorina).
 There is still debate about the classification of these specimens, mainly because the diagnostic features which allow taxonomists to classify more recent organisms, such as similarities to living organisms, are generally absent in the Ediacarans.
 However, there seems little doubt that Kimberella was at least a triploblastic bilaterian animal, in other words, an animal significantly more complex than the cnidarians.

 The small shelly fauna are a very mixed collection of fossils found between the Late Ediacaran and Middle Cambrian periods.
 The earliest, Cloudina, shows signs of successful defense against predation and may indicate the start of an evolutionary arms race.
 Some tiny Early Cambrian shells almost certainly belonged to molluscs, while the owners of some "armor plates," Halkieria and Microdictyon, were eventually identified when more complete specimens were found in Cambrian lagerstätten that preserved soft-bodied animals.

-Dickinsonia may be the earliest animal.
-They appear in the fossil record 571 million to 541 million years ago.
+Dickinsonia is one of the earliest widely accepted and undisputed animal fossils.
+They appear in the fossil record 571 million to 539 million years ago.

 Kimberella, an early mollusc important for understanding the Cambrian explosion.
 Invertebrates are grouped into different phyla (body plans).